ZIMO-Elektronik/CMakeModules/README.md

 sanitize(address,undefined)
 ```

+### target_common_errors
+Wrapper around [target_compile_options](https://cmake.org/cmake/help/latest/command/target_compile_options.html) which adds a bunch of useful compiler errors to a target.
+Can also be called without any further arguments.

 ### target_common_warnings
 Wrapper around [target_compile_options](https://cmake.org/cmake/help/latest/command/target_compile_options.html) which adds a bunch of useful compiler warnings to a target.
 Can also be called without any further arguments.